CurryPseudo/curry-pbrt/readme.md

 # curry-pbrt

-An pbrt renderer implemented in rust.
+A pbrt renderer implemented in rust.

 ```bash
 mkdir image